Home | Contact

 ELIGIBILITY: Alaska-based nonprofits, Tribes, state and local government entities actively serving Alaskans.

 Primarily supports small capital projects and one-time investments.
 These grants are great for one-time expenses or things that an organization can buy, build, fix or create.
 Think technology upgrades, renovation work, vehicles, furnishings, and other small capital investments.
-For more details, see the project synopsis here.
+Click here to explore this opportunity.

 Rasmuson Foundation Community Support Grants